Financial Aid Helps Offset College Costs

 Scholarships are another option for financing a college education.
 Like grants, scholarships do not have to be repaid.
 However, scholarships differ from government grants in that they are awarded based on specific academic criteria.
 If students who receive scholarships fail to continue satisfying the minimum requirements, usually include a specified grade point average or participation in a sport or other activity, scholarships can be withdrawn.

 No matter how you pay for college, it’s best to begin exploring options and making investments as early as possible in a child’s pre-college education.
-Financial aid, grants, and scholarships are widely available, but it’s a good idea to apply for them before the student actually needs them.
-Most students wait to apply for federal financial aid until they’re seeking admission to a college or university.
+Financial aid, grants, and scholarships are widely available, but it’s a good idea to request them before the student actually needs them.
+Most students wait to request federal financial aid until they’re seeking admission to a college or university.
 Very few are aware that applications for government aid can be made ahead of time.
-In fact, it’s recommended that anyone considering applying for government-sponsored financial aid should apply sooner, rather than later because aid is awarded on a first-come, first-served basis.
-It is advisable to begin applying for government aid in January of the year that a student intends to commence his or her college education.
+In fact, it’s recommended that anyone considering requesting government-sponsored financial aid should get started sooner, rather than later because aid is awarded on a first-come, first-served basis.
+It is advisable to begin requesting government aid in January of the year that a student intends to commence his or her college education.

 A necessary luxury